MartinPacker/Db2-DDF-Analysis-Tool/README.md

 The intention is to add more reporting samples, and for users to generate their own.
 If they'd like to contribute them to this **open source** project that would be great.)

-There is also a z/OSMF workflow (ASMEXIT.xml) to assemble and linkedit the E15 exit used in the database build process.
+There are also z/OSMF workflows:

+* ASMEXIT.xml - to assemble and linkedit the E15 exit used in the database build process.
+* BUILDDB.xml - to read the SMF 101 Db2 Accounting Trace records and build the database.

 ## Installation